MS Island Escape

-MS Ocean Gala 1 was a Cruise ship originally built as the cruiseferry MS Scandinavia in 1981.
+MS Island Escape was a cruise ship originally built as the cruiseferry MS Scandinavia in 1981.

-In 1985 she was renamed MS Stardancer and in 1990 MS Viking Serenade before being converted to a cruise ship in 1991.
-She became MS Island Escape in 2002 being renamed once more as MS Ocean Gala in 2015.
-She was finally renamed MS Ocean Gala 1 before being scrapped in 2018.
+The ship was renamed MS Stardancer in 1985 and Viking Serenade in 1990 before being converted to a cruise ship in 1991.
+She was renamed again as MS Island Escape in 2002, again as MS Ocean Gala in 2015, and lastly as MS Ocean Gala 1, before being scrapped in 2018.

 History

-She was built in 1982 by Dubigeon-Normandie S.A., Nantes, France for Scandinavian World Cruises (a subsidiary of DFDS) as the cruiseferry MS Scandinavia.
+She was built in 1982 by Dubigeon-Normandie S.A., Nantes, France for Scandinavian World Cruises, a subsidiary of DFDS, as the cruiseferry Scandinavia.
 At the time of her construction, she was the largest cruiseferry in the world.
 After being withdrawn from Scandinavian World Cruises, she briefly sailed for DFDS Seaways.
-Between 1985 and 1990, she sailed for Sundance Cruises and Admiral Cruises as MS Stardancer.
-In 1990, the ship was sold to Royal Caribbean Cruise Lines and renamed MS Viking Serenade.
+Between 1985 and 1990, she sailed for Sundance Cruises and Admiral Cruises as Stardancer.

+In 1990, the ship was sold to Royal Caribbean Cruise Lines and renamed Viking Serenade.
 Between January and June 1991, she was converted into a full-time cruise ship at the former Southwest Marine Shipyard in San Diego, California.
 The car deck was turned into a passenger deck.
-In 2002, she was transferred to the fleet of Royal Caribbean's new subsidiary Island Cruises as MS Island Escape.
+In 2002, she was transferred to the fleet of Royal Caribbean's new subsidiary Island Cruises as Island Escape.